Exploring the flavor structure of leptons via diffusion models: Introduction

 We employ the DDPM with classifier-free guidance, specifically one of the conditional diffusion models, to investigate the unknown flavor structure of neutrinos within a basis in which the Yukawa matrix of charged leptons and gauge interactions are flavor diagonal.
 In particular, we study the Standard Model with three right-handed neutrinos where the light neutrino masses are generated through the seesaw mechanism \cite{Minkowski:1977sc,Yanagida:1979as,Gell-Mann:1979vob,Mohapatra:1979ia}.
-Our training dataset consists of randomly chosen neutrino Yukawa couplings and right-handed neutrino masses in a similar to the analysis of neutrino mass anarchy \cite{Hall:1999sn}.
+Our training dataset consists of randomly chosen neutrino Yukawa couplings and right-handed neutrino masses, similar to the analysis of neutrino mass anarchy \cite{Hall:1999sn}.
 The labels are defined as the neutrino mass squared differences and mixing angles in the lepton sector.
-After learning the diagonalization process of the light neutrino mass matrix, we fix the labels as the observed neutrino mass squared differences and mixing angles in the lepton sector at the $3\sigma$ level.
+After learning the diagonalization process of the light neutrino mass matrix, we fix the labels to the observed neutrino mass squared differences and mixing angles in the lepton sector at the $3\sigma$ level.
 Consequently, we can obtain a sufficient number of neutrino Yukawa couplings and right-handed neutrino masses that reproduce the observed data.
-These results lead to predictions regarding the effective mass in neutrinoless double beta decay and leptonic CP violation.
+These results lead to reveal the phenomenologically viable distributions of observables such as the effective mass in neutrinoless double beta decay and leptonic CP violation.
+Although an inverse approach for reconstructing Yukawa matrices from low-energy neutrino data has been discussed in the literature (see, e.g., Refs.~\cite{Casas:2001sr,Falcone:2003af}), we present a new method that employs the diffusion model as a sampler.

 This paper is organized as follows.
-After presenting our setup in Sec. \ref{sec:preliminaries}, the conditional diffusion model is introduced in Sec. \ref{sec:conditional_DM}.
-In this section, we explain the diffusion process to train the neural network in Sec. \ref{sec:diffusion} and the reverse process to generate new data in Sec. \ref{sec:reverse}.
-In addition, we perform transfer learning to improve the quality of theoretical predictions fit to data in Sec. \ref{sec:transfer}.
-We show results generated by the diffusion model ion in Sec. \ref{sec:results}.
-Sec. \ref{sec:con} is devoted to the conclusion and future prospects.
+After presenting our setup in Sec.~\ref{sec:preliminaries}, the conditional diffusion model is introduced in Sec.~\ref{sec:conditional_DM}.
+In this section, we explain the diffusion process to train the neural network in Sec.~\ref{sec:diffusion} and the reverse process to generate new data in Sec.~\ref{sec:reverse}.
+In addition, we perform transfer learning in Sec.~\ref{sec:transfer} to improve the consistency of the generated samples with experimental data.
+We show results generated by the diffusion model in Sec.~\ref{sec:results}.
+Sec.~\ref{sec:con} is devoted to the conclusion and future prospects.
 In Appendix \ref{app:DDPM}, we give the formulation of diffusion models.
 Furthermore, we explain the details of conditional diffusion models in Appendix \ref{app:conditional} and transfer learning in Appendix \ref{app:transfer}.